Frank Magerman: Coaching career

 Magerman played his last season as an active footballer at KFCO Beerschot and retired at the end of the 2013/14.
 He then became the manager of the club's reserve team.
 On 20 April 2017 the club announced, that Magerman after three seasons as manager, would leave the club at the end of the season and became the manager of KFC Duffel.
 On 23 December 2017 KFC Duffel announced, that Magerman had decided to resign because he didn't feel that he and the club was on the same wavelength.

 In June 2018, he was appointed as manager of K.F.C.
 Vigor Wuitens Hamme.
 He was fired on 17 April 2019.

 On 20 March 2019 Magerman returned to his former club, Berchem Sport, as the club's new manager.
+On 23 March 2020 it was confirmed that Magerman was done with the club after the season.

+In April 2020, it was confirmed that Magerman returned to his former club, K Beerschot VA, in a coaching position at the club's academy.
+On 21 September 2021 Magerman was promoted to the first team staff as assistant coach to the club's new manager, Javier Torrente.